Michael Bumgarner (racing driver)

 Michael Bumgarner (born July 8, 2003) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 97 Chevrolet for Michael Bumgarner Racing.
+He currently competes in the zMAX CARS Tour, driving the No. 51 Chevrolet for Rick Ware Racing.

+In 2026, Bumgarner was announced as a finalist for the Kulwicki Driver Development Program.

 Bumgarner has also competed in the Virginia Late Model Triple Crown Series, the Paramount Kia Big 10 Challenge, the All-Pro Limited Late Model Series, and the NASCAR Weekly Series, and is a former track champion at Hickory Motor Speedway.

 Motorsports results

 CARS Late Model Stock Car Tour

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)